chrismathew05/ttt-app/README.md

 - Players arriving after can only spectate the game.
 - When a game is won/tied, a message is sent to chat and the game is reset.
 - Everyone can communicate in real-time in the chat.
-- Backend must be in python/stateless/hosted on AWS Lambda
+- Backend must be in python/stateless/hosted on AWS Lambda.
-- Frontend must use SPA framework and also hosted on AWS
+- Frontend must use SPA framework and also hosted on AWS.

 # Process Flow